-A Review of the Brathwait Automatic Minimalist
+A Review of the Brathwait Automatic Minimalist Watch

 Brathwait Company History

-Brathwait is an American watchmaker that has been in business only since 2014.
+Brathwait is an American watchmaker that has been in business since 2014.
 They are calling themselves the only transparent watchmaker in the world.
-Meaning they are showing exactly what it means to make watches and illustrating where some watchmakers take shortcuts or cut cost.
+Meaning they are showing exactly what it means to make watches and illustrating where some watchmakers take shortcuts or cut costs.
 Personally, at first glance, I thought it was a shtick, but after digging into the company, I changed my tune.
 I am intrigued by the way they break down their cost and show exactly why they charge what they do.
 And bottom line, looking at the components, the products look to be good value, in general.

 Brathwait was founded by Henrik Torp.
 He wanted to create a company that could claim transparency and really, honestly mean it.
 It looks to me that he is doing just that.
 They are not Rolex or Omega.
 They are purchasing movements and straps and assembling the watches, so they are not hand-making the product, but they are putting together a good product.
 It makes me think of Shinola, but comparing costs, you will see what you get for 800 dollars from Shinola, you will probably get for about 150 dollars from Brathwait.